jamiejamiebobamie/Tic-Tac-Toe-with-Q-Reinforcement-Learning/README.md

-# Tic Tac Nemesis
+# Tic Tac Toe AI

-This is a Python Tic Tac Toe terminal game that implements Q-Learning to play against the player and to suggest moves to the player.
+This is a Python Tic Tac Toe terminal game that implements Q-Learning to play against the player and to suggest moves.
+The AI wins on average 97% of the time when going first (when playing against someone who is just picking randomly) and 85% of the time when going second.
+The AI ties 100% of the time when both players are using the AI.
+When neither player is using the AI and just picking moves at random, the first person who went wins 58% of the time.

 ## Getting Started

 Clone the repo locally.
 In your terminal, navigate to the main folder of the cloned repo.

-Type: "python3 play.py" without quotations to play the game.
+In your terminal, type: "python3 play.py" without quotations to play the game.

 ### Prerequisites